rodolfojcj/prestashop-cookbook/README.md

 The following packages are installed by this cookbook:

 - `php5-cli`
+- `php5-gd`
 - `php5-mysql`
 - `tar`
 - `wget`
 - `unzip`

+Also the package `php5-mcrypt` will be installed by default, but the user can exclude it.

 #### Cookbooks